-- Introducing employee referral programmes: By implementing a referral scheme, you can save the money you would otherwise invest on job ads and marketing campaigns.
+- Introducing employee referral programmes: By implementing a referral scheme, you can save the money you would otherwise invest in job ads and marketing campaigns.

 - Taking advantage of the social media benefits: Social media platforms are the most cost-efficient way to advertise your brand and post job ads.

-- Reducing your time to hire: Keeping the hiring process short can minimize your cost per hire.
+- Reducing your time to hire: Keeping the hiring process short can minimise your cost per hire.